Bionif92/Cursos-de-Programacion/React/React.md

 ### Dynamic Routes & loader()s

-Intead of Params use a Loader to render the details from the backend a
+Intead of params use a Loader to render the details from the backend also using params
 ````
 //eventdetail.js
 import { useLoaderData, json } from 'react-router-dom';